JacobKerames/JacobKerames/README.md

-:computer: **`Machine Learning Engineer`**
+:computer: **`Software Engineer`**

 As a fourth-year computer science student at Colorado State University Global, I have a strong foundation in a variety of programming languages, including Python, Java, and C++, and have completed relevant courses such as Artificial Intelligence, Data Structures and Algorithms, and Software Engineering.
 Despite complex and accelerated coursework, and other challenges, I have maintained a 4.0 GPA and frequently conducted my own research and projects.

 I have gained practical experience through my contributions to open source software, as well as my personal projects.
 I am passionate about using technology to solve real-world problems and have developed interest specifically in machine learning and artificial intelligence.
 From my machine learning projects, I have gained experience and overcome challenges in selecting and preprocessing data, choosing the right algorithm or model for the task, and fine-tuning model hyperparameters.

-In addition to programming languages, I have relevant experience with:

-  * Machine learning tools and libraries: NumPy, Pandas, SciPy, TensorFlow, PyTorch, scikit-learn, and Keras
-  * Cloud-based machine learning platforms: Google Cloud AI Platform and Amazon Web Services

 Overall, I am a dedicated and driven software engineer with a passion for problem-solving and a commitment to excellence.
 I am eager to bring my skills and experience to a dynamic team and continue growing and learning as a professional.
 If there is something you would like to discuss, or if you have information about a remote software engineer position, please reach out via LinkedIn, or at mail@jacobkerames.com.